abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Intuitionistic logic.
 The BHK interpretation
 ===

 Although the classical truth-functional interpretation of logic works and is correct in its own right, it doesn't fit well the categorical framework that we are using here: It is too "low-level", it relies on manipulating the values of the propositions.
-According to it, the operations *and* *or* and *implies* are just 3 of the 16 possible binary logical operations and they are not really connected to each other.
+According to it, the operations *and* and *or* are just 2 of the 16 possible binary logical operations and they are not really connected to each other (but we know that they actually are.)

 For these and other reasons (mostly other, probably), in the 20th century a whole new school of logic was founded, called *intuitionistic logic*.
 If we view classical logic as based on *set theory*, then intuitionistic logic would be based on *category theory* and its related theories.
 If *classical logic* is based on Plato's theory of forms, then intuinism began with a philosophical idea originating from Kant and Schopenhauer: the idea that the world as we experience it is largely predetermined of out perceptions of it.
 As the mathematician L.E.J.
 Brouwer puts it.